Wang Anshi: Background

 During his time in the local administration, Wang Anshi gained an understanding of the difficulties experienced by local officials and the common people.
-In 1058, he sent a letter ten thousand characters long (Wanyanshu; 万言书/Yanshishu; 言事书/Shang Renzong Huangdi yanshi shu; 上仁宗皇帝言事书) to Emperor Renzong of Song (r.
+In 1058, he sent a letter ten thousand characters long (Wanyanshu; 萬言書/Yanshishu; 言事書/Shang Renzong Huangdi yanshi shu; 上仁宗皇帝言事書) to Emperor Renzong of Song (r.
 1022–1063), in which he suggested reforms to the administration in order to solve financial and organizational problems.
 In the letter he blamed the downfall of previous dynasties on the refusal of their emperors to deviate from traditional patterns of rule.
 He criticized the imperial examination system for failing to create specialized workers.
 Wang believed that there should not be generalists but that people should specialize in their roles and not study extraneous teachings.
 His letter was ignored for ten years until Emperor Shenzong of Song (r.
 1067–1085) succeeded the throne.
 The new emperor faced declining taxes and an increasingly heavy burden of taxation on commoners due to the development of large estates, whose owners managed to evade paying their share of taxes.
 This led him to seek advice from Wang in 1069.
-Wang was first appointed vice counsellor (can zhizheng shi; 参知政事), a key position for general administration, and a year later was made chancellor (zaixiang; 宰相).
+Wang was first appointed vice counsellor (can zhizheng shi; 參知政事), a key position for general administration, and a year later was made chancellor (tong zhongshu menxia pingzhangshi; 同中書門下平章事; literally Joint Chancellor of the Central Secretariat and the Chancellery).